Earth Defense Force 2017: Gameplay

-The player takes control of an EDF soldier who is part of the elite unit Storm 1.
-To fight these alien forces the player can access over 150 weapons in the game, ranging from assault rifles and sniper rifles to rocket launchers, grenades and laser weapons.
+The player takes control of an Earth Defense Force (EDF) soldier who is part of the elite unit Storm 1.
+To fight the enemy forces, consisting of aliens and massive insects, the player can access over 150 weapons, ranging from assault rifles and sniper rifles to rocket launchers, grenades, and laser weapons.
 Only two weapons may be selected for each mission.
-Some levels also contain vehicles which can be commandeered; a tank, a helicopter, a hoverbike and a bipedal mecha are available.
+Some levels also contain vehicles which can be commandeered; a tank, a helicopter, a hoverbike, and a bipedal mecha are available.

 The game takes place across 53 levels featuring destructible environments, taking place in settings such as cities and caves.
 There is no penalty for collateral damage that is inflicted on the environment by the player, for instance buildings will crumble after sustaining a single hit from a rocket launcher or grenade.
-Other EDF soldiers can be recruited or followed, and attack enemies on sight, as well as provide radio chatter.
+Other EDF soldiers can be recruited or followed, and will attack enemies on sight.

 There are five difficulty levels.
-More effective weapons are dropped by the enemies in the game at the higher difficulty levels, encouraging players to repeat the missions.
+More effective weapons are dropped by enemies at the higher difficulty levels, encouraging players to repeat the missions.
 In addition to weapons, armor enhancements which function as permanent maximum health bonuses are dropped along with healing items.

+Plot

+In 2013, radio waves from deep space are received by scientists, revealing the existence of extraterrestrial life.
+Two years later, the Earth Defense Force, a unified multinational military organization, is established in case the aliens are hostile.
+In 2017, first contact is made when hundreds of unidentified flying objects suddenly arrive and hover over major cities across the globe, led by a massive mothership positioned over Tokyo.
+As the EDF is mobilized, giant acid-spitting insects resembling ants begin assaulting many civilians.
+The main character is an unnamed Captain in Storm 1, a Japanese unit regarded as the EDF's best.
+An air assault by the EDF is attempted on the mothership, but the plan is thwarted by alien UFO gunships.
+This operation is deemed a failure, resulting in the surviving EDF forces abandoning the cities to begin a guerrilla campaign in rural areas.